oVirt/ovirt-site/source/develop/internal/guest-agent/guest-agent-proposals.md

 # Guest Agent Proposals

-Summary of discussions from the ovirt workshop, and the qemu-devel and vdsm-devel mailing lists (<http://thread.gmane.org/gmane.comp.emulators.ovirt.vdsm.devel/93/focus=93>) regarding guest agents for oVirt.
+Summary of discussions from the ovirt workshop, and the qemu-devel and vdsm-devel mailing lists (used to be at `http://thread.gmane.org/gmane.comp.emulators.ovirt.vdsm.devel/93/focus=93` but gmane service got discontinued) regarding guest agents for oVirt.

 ## Considerations